mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 ## How much?

-Cost Estimate: £1,500 per person (includes ferry, food, fuel, and 2 nights’ accommodation in northern Spain)
+Cost Estimate: £1,500 per person (includes ferry, food, fuel, and 2 nights’ accommodation in northern Spain) Add £150 if taking the Plymouth to Santander ferry

 ## Transport

+Return ferry (1 night on the ferry) - Plymouth to Santander. £625 per person.
+With motorbike & shared cabin

+Or

 Return ferry from Portsmouth to Bilbao (aprox £500 per person with a motorcycle and shared cabin).
 Ride from Bilbao to Salobrena in the south, which is around 600 miles depending on the route.

+London to Portsmouth - 80 miles
+London to Plymouth - 225 miles

 ### Staying